Q: Why do some people call them debit and others say ATM cards? Are they the same thing or are there differences between the two?

 - Since no PIN is needed for debit purchases, if your card is stolen then fraudulent purchases can be easily made.
 With no buffer between the money in your checking account and the debit card, the criminal could easily deplete your checking account balance.
 Debit cards also have fewer legal protections against fraud than credit cards do (although many banks will be more generous than is required by law).
 Even though fraudulent purchases will likely be reversed, it doesn’t change the fact that during your checks may have bounced while you were sorting things out.

-- Little to no rewards on purchases.
+- No rewards on purchases.

 versus ATM Cards…

 - The PIN is always necessary for a transaction.
 This might make fraudulent usage more difficult.